Leptin and Ghrelin, what do these words mean?

 mountains of food and not gaining any weight and a very large person, eating like a mouse but still gaining weight!

 So let’s just get clear on Leptin first.
 The Leptin hormone is produced by your body’s fat cells.
-What a job description.
-“Hi my name is Leptin I work in Adipose Tissue, the hours incredible and I never get time off – Oh and that’s because I live in a host body that never knocks off, work-a-holic!
+If you had to give Leptin a job description what would it look like?
+“Hi my name is Leptin I work in the Adipose Tissue part of the ‘body factory’, the hours are murder and I never get time off – Oh and that’s because I live in a host body that never knocks off, i.e., work-a-holic!
 I’m burning fat all the time!”

 Leptin’s primary target is in the brain — particularly an area called the hypothalamus.